asmjit/asmjit/README.md

 CodeInfo contains much more information than just the target architecture.
 It can be configured to specify a base-address (or a virtual base-address in a linker terminology), which could be static (useful when you know the location of the target's machine code) or dynamic.
 AsmJit assumes dynamic base-address by default and relocates the code held by `CodeHolder` to a user-provided address on-demand.
 To be able to relocate to a user-provided address it needs to store some information about relocations, which is represented by `CodeHolder::RelocEntry`.
 Relocation entries are only required if you call external functions from the generated code that cannot be encoded by using a 32-bit displacement (X64 architecture doesn't provide 64-bit encodable displacement) and when a label referenced in one section is bound in another, but this is not really a JIT case and it's more related to AOT (ahead-of-time) compilation.

-Next example shows how to use a built-in virtual memory manager `VMemMgr` instead of using `JitRuntime` (just in case you want to use your own memory management) and how to relocate the generated code into your own memory block - you can use your own virtual memory allocator if you need that, but that's OS specific and it's already provided by AsmJit, so we will use what AsmJit offers instead of rolling our own here.
+Next example shows how to use a built-in virtual memory allocator `JitAllocator` instead of using `JitRuntime` (just in case you want to use your own memory management) and how to relocate the generated code into your own memory block - you can use your own virtual memory allocator if you prefer that, but that's OS specific and it's already provided by AsmJit, so we will use what AsmJit offers instead of going deep into OS APIs.

 The following code is similar to the previous one, but implements a function working in both 32-bit and 64-bit environments: